Liquor Tax Exemption

 Get a bargain at breweries, wineries and distilleriesVisit a Japanese sake brewery and take home some Japanese liquor, tax free!

-A new tax exemption program started from October 2017.
 This exemption targets direct sales stores at approved breweries, wineries and distilleries.
 Japan's unique climate and geography produce many diff erent kinds of liquor,including sake, shochu, wine, and whiskey, which have become enormously popular around the world.
 Now you can visit Japanese breweries, wineries and distilleries and take home a bargain!

 Alcohol bought in direct sales stores at breweries, wineries and distilleries will be exempt from liquor tax.